 The Big Light Apprenticeship!

-Big Light Productions, headed by showrunner Frank Spotnitz, offers a three-month, paid TV apprenticeship for one Serial Eyes participant at their London office after the conclusion of the programme.
+Big Light Productions, headed by showrunner Frank Spotnitz, offers a paid three-month TV apprenticeship at the firm’s London office for one Serial Eyes participant after he/she has completed the programme.

 Berlin, London, Copenhagen.

-Serial Eyes classes are taught at Deutsche Film- und Fernsehakademie Berlin (DFFB) in Berlin.
-Two workshops are offered at the London Film School and The National Film School of Denmark with visits to local production companies and broadcasters to meet TV professionals.
+Serial Eyes classes are taught at the Deutsche Film- und Fernsehakademie Berlin (DFFB) in Berlin.
+Two workshops are organised at the London Film School and The National Film School of Denmark with visits to local production companies and broadcasters to meet TV professionals.

 Pitch to the Industry.